 Starting in the summer of 2017, BC is launching a new master of science in athletic training.
 Find out more today.
-(While the undergraduate athletic training program is fully accredited by SACSCOC and CAATE, the master of science in athletic training is currently pending approval by both SACSCOC and CAATE.)
+(While the undergraduate athletic training program is fully accredited by CAATE, the master of science in athletic training is currently pending approval by CAATE.)

 The Athletic Training Educational Competencies published by the National Athletic Trainers’ Association (NATA) and the Standards of Accreditation established by the Commission on Accreditation of Athletic Training Education (CAATE) dictate the curriculum requirements.
 The athletic training program classes are tough, often integrating the sciences with the human body’s functional performance to ensure understanding of function and dysfunction.

 The program’s faculty are seasoned veterans in the field of athletic training who have worked with high-level athletes and published in the field of athletic training (including a book adopted across the country by program directors and students to prepare for the Board of Certification [BOC] examination).

 The Bridgewater College athletic training program meshes the requirements of a professional program with the strengths of a liberal arts degree.
 You are not only exposed to varied knowledge-based skills, but also capable of critically thinking through differing circumstances with a holistic and deep assessment of a given situation or concept.
 The small classes, usually less than twelve students, and the close, mentoring relationship with the AT faculty and staff provide you with an environment for high achievement